 Surprisingly, however, despite being best known for its culinary uses, human consumption accounts for just 6% of the >250 million metric tonnes of salt that is used worldwide every year.2 Of the remaining 94%, a small proportion is used for softening water, de-icing roads and in agriculture, with the largest volume being used for industrial processes including the manufacture of PVC, plastics and paper pulp.3,4

 Our love of salt is far from being a modern phenomenon.
 In fact, it has been integral to societies for many millennia, with the earliest record of salt usage dating back to before 2000 B.C.E., and production being recorded for the first time about 1000 years later.
-However, despite this age-old love for the mineral and its near-ubiquitous presence across the globe, few of us really know where salt actually comes from.3
+However, despite this age-old love for the mineral and its near-ubiquitous presence across the globe, few of us really know really know how salt is made and where it actually comes from.3

 Salt can be found across the globe, but there is no one way in which it can be obtained.
 Today we rely on 3 main methods to source salt: